Coconut Macaroons

 4. Frequently Asked Questions

 I had no idea Coconut Macaroons were so easy to make!
-There are only 5 ingredients in this recipe!
-These delicious cookies are golden brown and crisp on the outside, and moist with a chewy texture on the inside.
+There are only 5 ingredients in this recipe and they taste absolutely scrumptious.
+Coconut Macaroon cookies are golden brown and crisp on the outside, and moist with a chewy texture on the inside.
 My daughter found this recipe while searching for ideas for her graduation party.
 She decorated with pastel colors and wanted a white or cream-colored dessert that would look pretty on her fun polka-dot plates.
 Like her mother, she loves coconut and thought these would go well with her party theme.
-She was right – they were a hit!
+They were a huge hit!

 Macaroons vs Macarons

-You may be wondering why these aren’t little pastel colored cookie sandwiches with frosting in the middle.
+You may be wondering why these aren’t little pastel colored meringue cookie sandwiches with frosting in the middle.
 That’s because you’re thinking about macarONs.
-These are macarOONs!
+These are macarOONs and are bursting with coconut flavor.
 People pronounce them wrong all the time, so don’t feel bad.
 I know, I know it’s confusing, but they are both delicious treats so you really can’t go wrong!

 Ingredients in Coconut Macaroons